cloudstateio/cloudstate/RATIONALE.md

 [^6]:
      At most one per service/entity, allowing the infrastructure to safely cache entity state in memory in the context of the gRPC stream.

 [^7]:
      Akka Multi-DC log replication is a great example of combining the two techniques to do amazing things.

 [^8]:
      See the paper [Serverless Computing: Economic and Architectural Impact](https://blog.acolyer.org/2017/10/19/serverless-computing-economic-and-architectural-impact/).

+[^9]:
+      As discussed in [this article](https://medium.com/riselab/two-missing-links-in-serverless-computing-stateful-computation-and-placement-control-964c3236d18) by Stoica and Petersohn.